danielmackle/ChristmasBreakPlatformer/README.md

 # ChristmasBreakPlatformer
 Little 2D prototype platformer over Christmas break.
-//todo
+Used with Java interfacing with jGL(DirectX).